 Next you can assign any access controllers you have permissions for to the new site.
 Doors will move along with the controllers as the doors must be in the same site as the access controller.
 Select any controllers you wish to move to the new access site.

-We can see the access controller is now in the new site along with its doors
+We can see the doors associated with the access controller are now in the new site in the Home tab

 And the access controller is listed as being in the new site in the Devices tab

 The moved doors will not have any levels configured, as these are site-specific.
 You'll need to create the desired ones in the new site and apply them to the doors.
 See Adding Access Levels and schedules/exceptions for information on this.